kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

     [Here](https://asciinema.org/a/287696) you can take a look at Kyma CLI in action.

-   - **Dashboards** - We used information available in the **status** field of the ClusterTestSuite to visualize test details on Prow dashboards.
+   - **Dashboards** - We used the information available in the **status** field of the ClusterTestSuite to visualize test details on Prow dashboards.
 In the below example, you can clearly see all details of the `post-master-kyma-gke-integration` Prow job that builds our artifacts on a GKE cluster after every merge to the `master` branch.

    ![Testing time](./test-status.png)

 ## Room for improvement

-As much as we love Octopus and appreciate how it did the trick for us, we realize it is not perfect (yet).
+As much as we love Octopus and appreciate how it did the trick for us, we realize it's not perfect (yet).
 We already have a few ideas in mind that would improve it even more.
 For example, we would like to introduce validation for both ClusterTestSuite and TestDefinition custom resources and add new fields that:

-- Define the maximum duration for a ClusterTestSuite, after which test executions are interrupted and marked as failed. (**suiteTimeout**)
+- Define the maximum duration for a ClusterTestSuite, after which test executions are interrupted and marked as failed (**suiteTimeout**).
-- Indicate that a test shouldn't be executed. (**skip**)
+- Indicate that a test shouldn't be executed (**skip**).
-- Specify the maximum duration for a test, after which it is terminated and marked as failed. (**timeout**)
+- Specify the maximum duration for a test, after which it is terminated and marked as failed (**timeout**).

 We track all our ideas for enhancement as [GitHub issues](https://github.com/kyma-incubator/octopus/issues), so you can easily refer to them for details.